rbirkby/Ilmer.org/history/population.md

 ![Portrait thumbnail of Sarah Wooster](/images/punch-thumbnail.avif#right)

 Widowed in 1863, Sarah was appointed Surveyor of Highways in 1864[^2] and in March 1868 appointed as Overseer of the poor and Surveyor of the highways.
+This was usually a male role, but the [1871 census](/census/1871) suggests a possible reason - by that year, the head of many households in Ilmer were women who were widowed.

 Having a woman in such a role was so unusual, the story was picked up by newspapers both nationally and internationally reaching as far as the Trinidad Chronicle[^3]

 On May 16 1868, [Punch magazine](<https://en.wikipedia.org/wiki/Punch_(magazine)>) covered the story[^4], relating the role of Sarah Wooster to the women’s suffrage movement and the equality of sexes as campaigned for by [John Stuart Mill MP](https://en.wikipedia.org/wiki/John_Stuart_Mill) - famous for his 1869 essay [The Subjection of Women](https://en.wikipedia.org/wiki/The_Subjection_of_Women).